iredmail/docs/upgrade/0-upgrade.iredmail.0.9.0-0.9.1.md

 ## ChangeLog

+* 2015-02-25: [All backends] Add new LDAP attribute `allowNets` and SQL column `mailbox.allow_nets`, which used to restrict mail user to login from specified IP addresses or networks.
 * 2015-02-25: [All backends] Upgrade iRedAPD to 1.4.5.
 * 2015-02-25: [All backends] [__OPTIONAL__] Bypass greylisting for some big ISPs.
 * 2015-02-25: [All backends] [__OPTIONAL__] Add one more Fail2ban filter to help catch spam (POP3/IMAP flood).